allemandi/gacha-engine/README.md

 #### Analysis
 `getItemDropRate(name: string): number`
-- Returns the effective drop rate (0-1) for a specific item
+- Returns the effective drop rate for a specific item
+  - In weighted mode:
-- Calculated as: `(item.weight / pool.totalWeight) × rarity.baseRate`
+    - Computed as `dropRate = (item.weight / totalPoolWeight) × rarityBaseRate`
+  - In flat rate mode:
+    - `Returns the item's defined probability.
+  - Throws if the item does not exist.

 `getRarityProbability(rarity: string): number`
-- Returns the base probability for a rarity tier
+- Returns the base probability for a given rarity tier
+  - Only in "weighted" mode.
+  - Throws in flatRate mode.

 `getCumulativeProbabilityForItem(name: string, rolls: number): number`
 - Calculates probability of getting the item at least once in N rolls
 - Uses formula: `1 - (1 - dropRate)^rolls`

 `getRollsForTargetProbability(name: string, targetProbability: number): number`
-- Returns minimum rolls needed to reach target probability for an item
+- Calculates the minimum number of rolls needed to reach a specific probability of pulling a given item.
 - Returns `Infinity` if item has zero drop rate
+- Returns 1 if target probability ≥ 1.0

 #### Utility
 `getRateUpItems(): string[]`
 - Returns names of all items marked with `rateUp: true`

 `getAllItemDropRates(): Array<{name: string, dropRate: number, rarity: string}>`
-- Returns complete list of all items with their calculated drop rates and rarities
+- Returns a list of all items with:
+  - name: Item name
+  - dropRate: Calculated drop probability
+  - rarity: Associated rarity (or "flatRate" in flat mode)

 ## 🧪 Tests